cjdbarlow/Part-One/transfusion_reactions.md

     * Children are at greater risk due to their proportionally smaller blood volume

 ###Fresh Frozen Plasma
+Fresh Frozen Plasma is:
+* Prepared either via:
+    * Separation from whole blood
+    * Apheresis
-Fresh Frozen Plasma is prepared either via separation from whole blood or via apheresis (removal of a large volume (typically 800ml) of plasma from a single patient, with return of red cells to the donor.
+    Removal of a large volume (typically 800ml) of plasma from a single patient, with return of red cells to the donor.

-Fresh frozen plasma is then frozen, and rethawed in a water bath prior to use.
+* Once collected, it is frozen and rethawed in a water bath prior to use

 ###Cryoprecipitate
 Cryoprecipitate is prepared by removing the precipitate from FFP which forms at 1–6°C. Cryoprecipitate: